airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

-Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack.
-EBP-INDEXED will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack framestack frame* (the stack frame consists of all of the stack variables used within a function, including
+Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack. _%ebp_ will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack framestack frame* (the stack frame consists of all of the stack variables used within a function, including